lamastex/mep/README.md

 The Combient Competence Centre for Data Engineering Sciences, Department of Mathematics, Uppsala University, Uppsala, Sweden during:

-- 2021 to Johannes Graner, Albert Nilsson, Alfred Lindstrom and Mattias Mineur.
+- 2021 to Johannes Graner, Albert Nilsson, Alfred Lindstrom.

 This work was partly supported by a grant from the Swedish Royal Society, a grant from the Wallenberg AI, Autonomous Systems and Software Program funded by Knut and Alice Wallenberg Foundation, and